Responsibility: KE Contracting Services

 My subrecipient has never worked with ASU before.
 How can I help them become familiar with our institutional requirements?

-The Subawards team has prepared information specifically to assist subrecipients with administrative and fiscal management responsibilities resulting from subawards issued by ASU.
-Please provide your colleagues at the subrecipient institution with the following link: https://researchadmin.asu.edu/subawards/subrecipient-information.
+The Subawards Team has prepared information specifically to assist subrecipients with administrative and fiscal management responsibilities resulting from subawards issued by ASU.
+Please provide your colleagues at the subrecipient institution with a link to the Subrecipient Information page.
+RAs can also share the Subawards Welcome Packet (editable Word or PDF version) found here.

-The PNT subawards team will review the documents received from the subrecipient to determine the appropriate agreement.
+The Contracting Service’s Subawards Team will review the documents received from the subrecipient and the prime award to determine the appropriate agreement.
+All documents and registrations should be received before a subagreement is drafted, but there are some project-specific instances where a subagreement can be drafted for review while final documentation is being collected.
 Once drafted, the agreement is sent to the ASU PI to review, comment, and approve.
-It is only at this point that agreement will be sent to the subrecipient for their review and signature.
+It is only at this point that the agreement will be sent to the subrecipient for their review and signature.

-ASU has six main types of agreements.
+ASU has five main types of agreements.
 Each of these serve as the basis for beginning the drafting process.
 They are modified to suit the particular circumstances.
+Additional information about the types of subaward agreements and amendments can be found in the Subaward Team work instructions here.

-After a subaward is setup, a modification to the subaward agreement is necessary if there is a change to any of the following:
+After a subaward is issued, a modification to the subaward agreement is necessary if there is a change to any of the following:

 - ASU PI